me2beats/clickable-output/README.md

 # Installation
-As a usual Godot plugin: add clickable-output folder to res://addons then enable the plugin in ProjectSettings
+This is a usual Godot plugin: add `clickable-output` folder to `res://addons` then enable the plugin in `ProjectSettings`

 # Known issues and limitations:
 1. The plugin doesn't work correctly if there are long lines in the `Output` text.